bsolomon1124/misc/azure/azure_notes.md

 ### Key concepts

-As you move across the spectrum from IaaS to PaaS to SaaS, the burden of security falls more heavily on Azure rather than you the user.s
+As you move across the spectrum from IaaS to PaaS to SaaS, the burden of security falls more heavily on Azure rather than you the user.

 Regardless of the deployment type, you always retain responsibility for the following: